bitspittle/limp/README.md

 A method is some logic, tagged with a name and specifying the number of arguments it can consume.

-For example, the add method takes two arguments (and returns their sum, if the two arguments are integers).
+For example, the add method takes two arguments (and returns their sum if the two arguments are integers).

 ```kotlin
 // "Add" is a method represented by the method name "+" and it takes exactly 2 arguments